ozten/sudosocial/README.markdown

 as well as [Django 1.1 docs](http://docs.djangoproject.com/en/1.1/).

 Those urls above have more info, but basically:
-  # rename your checkout from sudosocial to patchouli (sorry, lame)
   # setup a virtualenv sudosocial (optional, see link above for zamboni virtual env setup)
   ## workon sudosocial
   # pip install -r requirements.txt